gejigeji/gejigeji.github.com/_posts/2013-12-06-fibonacci-using-go.md

 ---
-title: git aliae to make you more awesome (part 1)
+title: fibonacci using go
-permalink: blog/git-aliae-1.html
+permalink: blog/fibonacci-using-go.html
 layout: post
-fuzzydate: May 2012
+fuzzydate: December 2013
-credit: Martin Kleppmann, Ryan Fitzgerald and John Mair
+credit: gejigeji
 ---

 I am learning golang this time.
 The channel in go is very important and useful.
 Here is a solution of fibonacci using go.

-{% highlight go %}
+{% highlight python %}
 package main

 import (